paulad8/ColourVerse/README.md

 ***
 *Developed by Paula De Amicis*

-Code Institute's Milestone Project 3 culminates in the successful completion of all modules in the Full-stack Development journey.
+Code Institute's Milestone Project 3 culminates in completing all modules in the Full-stack Development journey.
-Drawing knowledge from HTML, CSS, JavaScript, Bootstrap, jQuery, GitHub, Python and Django.
+Drawing knowledge from HTML5, CSS3, JavaScript, SQLite, GitHub, Python and Django.
 <Visit live website>

 <Insert composite image of game screenshots>

 ### TABLE OF CONTENTS
-...
+1. Project Objective
+2. Project Concept
+3. User Objectives
+4. Site Owner Objectives
+5. User Experience
+6. Design
+7. Structure
+8. Technologies Used
+9. Testing
+10. Credits

 ***

 ### PROJECT OBJECTIVE
 To create a website with a single main page displaying randomly selected images removed from a separate portfolio page.

 ### PROJECT CONCEPT
-Art Space is a website that showcases selected artwork from a range of pioneering artists from the Early Renaissance to modern times.
-Around 40 artists will be showcased with a short biography and a selection of notable works.
-All works and artists will be searchable by movement (style), region and medium.
-Users will also be able to search by keyword and be presented with the search result displayed on a new page with the keyword displayed as the header and results organised in a grided card format.
+Art Space is an interactive, visually appealling online gallery that showcases a selection of pioneering artists, their artworks, and the movements they belong to.
+It offers an intuitive way for users to explore and discover art through search functionality, detailed artist and artwork pages, and categorised movements.
+The platform prioritises:
+- A clean and consistent design aligned with modern web standards.
+- Responsive layouts to ensure a seamless experience across devices.
+- Efficient search capabilities for users to find information by artist, movement or medium.
+- Modularity and scalability to accommodate future enhancements, such as adding more artists, artworks,

 #### USER OBJECTIVES
 - Art is for everybody.